Constraints on Relic Magnetic Black Holes: Bounds on EMBHs without Catalysis

-We have, so far, neglected friction of EMBHs with the thermal bath.
+We have, so far, neglected friction with the thermal bath.
 As explained in Section \ref{warmgas}, EMBHs interact strongly with plasmas such as the thermal bath.
-The friction slows infalling EMBHs in binaries, causing them to decouple at later times, and get stretched further apart by the Hubble flow.
-The extra stretching from staying in the Hubble flow longer reduces the number of binaries that form, and causes those that do to merge at later times.
-The result is that binaries made of EMBHs that are still strongly interacting with the thermal bath at $z_d$, their friction-free decoupling redshift, do not significantly contribute to the merger $\gamma$-ray signal, and do not significantly contribute to the EMBH abundance bound.
-We consider an EMBH to be strongly interacting with the thermal bath when friction with the thermal bath more strongly influences their velocity than Hubble acceleration does, $\left(\frac{dE}{dx}\right)_f/(MV)>H(z)$.

-Because the frictional force grows as $M^2$, heavier EMBHs are more strongly affected by friction with the thermal bath than lighter ones are.
-Friction begins to weaken the bound for EMBH with masses above $10^6$g, and removes it entirely for EMBH with masses above $10^7$g.
+Friction slows infalling EMBHs in binaries, causing them to decouple at later times and get stretched further apart by the Hubble flow.
+The stretching reduces the number of binaries that form and causes those that do to merge at later times.
+The result is that EMBHs that are still strongly interacting with the thermal bath at $z_d$, their friction-free decoupling redshift, do not significantly contribute to either the merger gamma-ray signal or to the EMBH abundance bound.
+We consider an EMBH to be strongly interacting with the thermal bath when friction more strongly influences its velocity than Hubble acceleration, $\left(\frac{dE}{dx}\right)_f/(MV)>H(z)$.
+The frictional force grows as $M^2$, making heavier EMBHs more sensitive to it.
+Friction begins to weaken the bound for EMBHs with $M\sim10^6$g and removes it entirely for those with $M>10^7$g.